Jayboy628/DataDrivenHealthcare/README.md

       - Implement dbt tests to ensure data quality and consistency.
       - Integrate dbt runs with Airflow to automate transformations.
       - Ensure that the transformed data in Snowflake matches the EMR system reports.
-  - `Alerting & Monitoring:`
-    - Slack:
       - Integrate Slack with every major component for instant alerts.
-      - Design alerts for both successful processes and failures.
-      - Include error messages or anomalies in Slack alerts for quick troubleshooting.
-      - Consider setting up dashboards or monitoring tools to visualize pipeline health and data metrics.

   - `Reporting Approach:`
     - Tableau:
       - Tableau Server/Online Setup: